cysouw/diathesis/text/c07_reflexive.md

 ### Identifying reflexive pronouns

 In most situations, the German reflexive pronouns are identical to the regular pronouns as shown in [@tbl:reflexive-pronouns].
 Only in the 3rd person there exists a special reflexive pronoun *sich*, both for the singular and the plural.
 For this reason, I will illustrate reflexive constructions mostly using 3rd person masculine nouns or pronouns with the overtly reflexive pronoun *sich*.
-In this chapter, I will often use the word *sich* as a technical term in the meaning 'reflexive pronoun' as an abbreviation.
-The difference between a dative and an accusative reflexive pronoun is only visible in the 1st and 2nd person singular.
+As a shorthand, I will often use the word *sich* as a technical term in the meaning 'reflexive pronoun'.

 | Case       | 1 Sing. | 2 Sing. | 3 Sing.    | 1 Plur. | 2 Plur. | 3 Plur.    |
 | ---        | ---     | ---     | ---        | ---     | ---     | ---        |